 Late assignments will be accepted, with penalty based on how overdue the assignment is.
 Any late assignment will be deducted 10% per day it is late, and after 4 days (so at the start of day 5), a zero will be given for the assignment.

-An example of how I apply this policy: Exams are due at 5PM CST on the day they are due (see above for dates).
-Handing in the exam at 5:01PM will constitute a 10% penalty, and 5:01PM each following day you would lose an additional 10%.
-At 5:01PM (the start of day 5), a zero would be given.
+Using an example to illustrate the policy: handing in an exam at 5:01PM on the due date will constitute a 10% penalty, and at 5:01PM each of the following days (second late day through fourth late day) you would lose an additional 10%.
+At 5:01PM on the fifth late day, a zero will be given.